February 4, 2019; revised August 2, 2019; August 13, 2021

 (Read more at “Words with Multiple Meanings“).

-4. The unique situation in Pāli is that words like “sati” have unique meanings that can be understood ONLY in terms of fundamental concepts and the context.
+4. The unique situation in Pāli is that words like “sati” have unique meanings that one can understand ONLY in terms of fundamental concepts and the context.

 - To comprehend the deeper meaning of some keywords, one must learn and understand that meaning.

-- It has nothing to do with one’s intelligence.
+- It has nothing to do with one’s academics qualifications.
 If one has not heard that meaning from a Buddha or a true disciple of a Buddha, one can NEVER figure that out by oneself.

 - Since “sati” is a critical Pāli word that appears in the context of Ānapānasati/Satipaṭṭhāna, we should spend some time on it.